 Advantages of Commercial Bridge Loans

-- Commercial bridge loans usually don't take as long to underwrite, which makes it possible to close escrow faster.
+- Faster Underwriting: This makes it possible to close escrow faster.
 Being able to close faster might make this loan option attractive compared to other offers.

-- Interest-only commercial bridge loans allow developers to make interest-only payments while stabilizing a property, and defer the remainder of the loan balance until a property is sold or refinanced.
+- Interest-Only Available: This allows developers to make interest-only payments while stabilizing a property, and defer the remainder of the loan balance until a property is sold or refinanced.

 Disadvantages of Commercial Bridge Loans

-- Commercial bridge loans aren't available for long terms, such as beyond three years.
+- Short Term: Bridge loans aren't available for long terms, such as beyond three years.
 A more traditional loan is needed to obtain a longer term to maturity.

-- Interest rates for commercial bridge loans tend to be higher than those of long-term, traditional loans.
+- Higher Interest Rates: Higher than those of long-term, traditional loans.
 Paying higher interest can add up over time, although the total interest over a short-term time frame may be minimal.

-- Origination, exit, and extension fees for these loans may be higher than fees for other loans.
+- Higher Fees: Origination, exit, and extension fees for these loans may be higher than fees for other loans.

 What Are Commercial Bridge Loans?Commercial mortgage bridge loans provide short-term financing that can bridge gaps between other payment or financing solutions.
 These loans are characterized by their short maturities and the role the property value and business plan play in underwriting the loans.
 Most loans have terms between six months and three years, and their underwriting is based primarily on the as-is and as-stabilized values as well as the value-add business plan.